microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

     the DMF instantiates all the Module's in the list.

 -   Each Module's Config is unique to each Module.
-The author must consult the Module's .h file or .txt file to understand how to initialize that structure.
+The author must consult the Module's .h file or .md file to understand how to initialize that structure.
 Every Module has a Module specific macro that initializes the Config structure.